 This beginner mountaineering class mirrors the curriculum of our Intro to Mountaineering program but is for women only and taught by female Yam Guides.
 This fun week is ideal for adventurous women who prefer to learn skills and experience the mountains with other women.
 Like our other week-long alpine climbing courses for beginners, this mountaineering class is based out of Bow Hut in Banff National Park on the Wapta Icefields.
 Expect a fun, relaxed, and challenging week that is filled with laughter and achievement.

-For almost four decades our course has produced many dedicated mountaineers and has been the catalyst to life-long climbing friendships.
+For almost four decades, the Intro to Mountaineering course has produced many dedicated mountaineers and has been the catalyst to life-long climbing friendships.
 This comprehensive program is designed for hikers and other outdoor enthusiasts who want to get a solid grounding in the sport of mountaineering.
 The glacier and surrounding peaks will be our classroom for the duration of this course.
-Unlike other coursess, we provide food, hut accommodations, transport to the trailhead and group/technical gear – all you need to bring is your adventurous attitude!
+Unlike other courses, we provide food, hut accommodations, transport to the trailhead, and group/technical gear – all you need to bring is your adventurous attitude!

 Our course curriculum is constantly updated to reflect the most current mountaineering standards and practices.
 Our instructors are passionate mountaineers and educators who are certified by the Association of Canadian Mountain Guides.

 During the day, build your skills and climb peaks.
 In the evening, share stories and lessons with your fellow mountaineers while relaxing in the comfortable Bow Hut.